MrParosk/online_courses/relational_database_design/notes.md

 The process of database design is broken up into three sections:

 - Conceptual: thinking about the bigger picture, how to model the relationship between data, brainstorming.
-- Logical: more specific, think about the different tables we need and how to relate them, which data-types are needed
+- Logical: more specific, think about the different tables we need and how to relate them, which data-types are needed.
 - Physical: even more specific, which RDBMS, tables types, which type of server, security etc.

 ## Data integrity